-Non-aeronautical revenue is a critical source of income for airports.
-Currently, parking fees represent the largest source of non-aeronautical revenue, accounting for up to one-half of all non-aviation income.
-Many airports derive between 20 and 25 percent of their total operating revenue from parking alone.
-Yet ongoing and emerging shifts in customer ground access behavior, resulting from the growing use of ridesharing apps and eventual adoption of self-driving cars, are posing a significant challenge to an airport’s reliance on parking fees.
-Some airports are already seeing reductions in parking revenue, and a few are considering access fees to recover a portion of the lost revenue.
-But it is unlikely that a fee-based model alone will suffice.
-Airports will therefore need to look to other forms of non-aeronautical revenue to compensate for the decrease.
+Non-aeronautical revenue is a critical source of income for airports, and parking is one of the largest of these sources.
+Yet ongoing and emerging shifts in customer ground access behavior, resulting from the growing use of TNCs and eventual adoption of emerging technologies, are posing a significant challenge to airports’ reliance on parking revenue.
+Some airports have seen reductions in parking revenue, and many are imposing or modifying access fees to recover a portion of the lost revenue.
+Although ACRP has undertaken another project on the impacts on airport revenues and operations due to TNCs (ACRP Research Report 215: Transportation Network Companies (TNCs): Impact to Airport Revenue and Operations – Reference Guide), research was needed to explore in more detail how airports may need to rethink and potentially generate additional non-aeronautical revenue to compensate for the decrease.